What Makes a Terrible Driver?

 Distracted driving

-In the domain of road safety, distracted driving stands as a glaring adversary.
+Distracted driving stands as a glaring adversary to road safety.
 It’s a widespread issue, causing countless accidents each year.
-You’re driving, but your mind and eyes are elsewhere – a recipe for disaster.
+You’re driving, but your mind and eyes are elsewhere—a recipe for disaster.

 Consider the common distractions that pull drivers’ attention away from the road:

 These activities might seem harmless, but they’re not.
-They divert your focus from the task at hand: controlling a fast-moving vehicle amidst unpredictable traffic conditions.
+They divert your focus from controlling a fast-moving vehicle amidst unpredictable traffic.

 When you’re distracted, your reaction time slows, you’re less aware of your surroundings, and you miss critical signals and signs.